-Another great detour off the Great Ocean Road is the inland town of Camperdown.
+The Victorian town of Camperdown is another great detour off the Great Ocean Road.
 Not far from Port Fairy, Ian grew up and farmed in the area.
 He was keen to show me some of his favourite places as we made our way through Victoria.
 The crater lakes in the surrounding volcanic landscape are an overlooked gem when exploring the natural attractions along the Great Ocean Road.

 Victorian pastoral town

 The historic pastoral town of Camperdown looks much like any other Victorian country town.
-The imposing 19th century public buildings and the streetscape lined with elm-trees.
+The streetscape is lined with elm-trees and imposing 19th century buildings.
 The clock tower in the middle of the town and the agricultural machinery outlets are all quintessentially Australian country town.

 The town has an extensive sheep and dairy farming history dating back to the time of the Victorian gold rush era.
 There is also a growing tourist industry, catering for visitors who want to explore the local archaeology, or simply enjoy the water sports the surrounding lakes offer.

 Besides its pastoral history, Camperdown is also located on the world’s third largest volcanic plain, surrounded by large freshwater lakes.
 It offers spectacular views, easy walking trails and a great opportunity to enjoy the natural beauty of the area.

 We drove to the top of Mt Leura, one of two scoria mounds.
 Here we had panoramic views across the surrounding dairy farms and the surrounding crater lakes which dot the rural landscape.
 The landscape looks like a giant patchwork quilt, the crumbling stone fences dividing the paddocks.
 The lush green irrigated pastures strongly contrast with the barren brown earth and the rock formations.